Don't abandon the hourly rate just yet

-We’re often told that the billable hour has had its day.
-That it’s archaic, that it’s inefficient, that it makes our clients angry and holds our practices back.
-So why do I tell many of my clients to charge an hourly rate instead of opting for alternative fee arrangements?Read More
+How often are we told that the billable hour has had its day?
+That it’s archaic, that it’s inefficient, that it makes our clients angry and holds our practices back?

 A little while back I wrote an article cautioning law firms about the perils of playing in the ‘mushy middle’.
 I pointed out that this was the most competitive - and most vulnerable - part of the legal services market where fees are under the greatest threat.
 It’s also the part where it’s becoming hardest to make a decent living.

 4 things your Associates were afraid to ask (but you really should tell them)

 “It feels like common sense to play to the center of the market, but actually the middle is least desirable place to be.

 It's September...
 Christmas card time!